 Today, we plant native and drought-tolerant flowering trees, shrubs and flowers that bloom in sequence and encourage our bees to thrive.
 Some of the plantings, such as “palo de arco” (Tecoma stans) also provide construction materials for our other properties.
 Additionally, we plan to experiment with other high value, low water crops, such as native jojoba and moringa for oil.
 Efren, our ranch caretaker, harvests wild Cardón fruit, looks after the native plants nursery, and ensures that the ranch is running smoothly.

 Our mobile bee colony spends much of each year in this setting.
 To increase honey production, we will be adding more beehives and growing additional native plant species that are specifically attractive to bees and sequential in their flowering.

 Facilities At A Glance

-In November, a team of binational, multidisciplinary scientists conducted studies of the Cardón forest in and around Rancho San Martín.
+In November 2017, a team of 37 binational, multidisciplinary scientists and students conducted studies of the Cardón forest in and around Rancho San Martín.
 The photograph above, as well as the sunset and the elf owl (Micrathene whitneyi) below, are courtesy of the San Diego Natural History Museum.